-A Brief Personal History of the National Collegiate Choral Organization
+A Brief Personal History of The National Collegiate Choral Organization

-William Dehning, Past President, Founding Member
+by William Dehning, Past President, Founding Member

 Just about the only times Bill Bausano and I ever saw each other was at national ACDA conventions.
 We had been doing this for over thirty years.
 Yes, the occasional correspondence had taken place during the time since I left Northern Michigan University in 1972, where he was a student, and the one time our families had gone camping together at Big Sur in California, but that was about it.

 Then in March of 2004, when I was still at USC and he at Miami (Ohio), I got an extensive email from him outlining his ideas regarding an organization that would serve only those of us who taught at colleges and universities—no others allowed, as it were (don’t you just love meaningless phrases like that?).
 All other spheres of choral music—church, middle school, high school, community, children’s choruses—would still be served by ACDA, as indeed they continue to be.
 The idea was not to separate from ACDA, but to found an organization to hear ensembles, discuss topics, explore areas and literature that ACDA simply did not have room for, and that spoke to us in the collegiate sphere most directly.